DataDog/otel-profiling-agent/README.md

+# DEPRECATED AND MOVED TO [dd-otel-host-profiler](https://github.com/DataDog/dd-otel-host-profiler)

+This repository has been deprecated and moved to [dd-otel-host-profiler](https://github.com/DataDog/dd-otel-host-profiler).

+The contents of the original README are below.

+---
 # Datadog Fork

 This is an experimental fork of [open-telemetry/opentelemetry-ebpf-profiler](https://github.com/open-telemetry/opentelemetry-ebpf-profiler).
 Please refer to our [documentation](https://docs.datadoghq.com/profiler/) for a list of officially supported Datadog profilers.